 In the past five years there has been a real shift towards data-driven production.
-As the quality of 3D printing improves and drives down prices, there has been a significant move from producing Prototypes to Functional Products.
-This is a landmark for product digitalization.
+As the quality of industrial 3D printing improves and drives down prices, there has been a significant move from producing Prototypes to Functional Products.
+This is a landmark for product digitization.
 End products are beginning to be produced on-demand from digital data.
-Just as the Amazon growth model illustrates, when customer data begins to influence process streams, it drives customization, automatization and entirely new business models.
+Just as the Amazon growth model illustrates, when customer data begins to influence process streams, it drives customization, automation and entirely new business models.

 While additive manufacturing has been a main focal point for digital production, other systems (artificial Intelligence for logistics, sensor-based tracking throughout production processes) are also contributing to the rapid changes we are experiencing.
-This combination of manufacturing and tracking is what allows entire production streams to adapt dynamically.
-These costs fall based on the yearly increase in the amount of AM machines joining the production capacity, as shown in the graph below, the decrease in cost for sensor and tracking technologies, and software platforms like 3YOURMIND that combine automated access to production resources and customer data ready for generative design and intelligent logistics.
-The next industrial revolution is already changing the way objects around us are made, yet this fact is hardly known outside production facilities that have already made the shift.
+This combination of manufacturing and tracking is what allows entire production streams to adapt dynamically to new production requests.

 This blog post series will examine the core principles of Agile Manufacturing and explore the opportunities, best practices and risks from the pioneers of this silent revolution.

 The societal shifts resulting from the first and second industrial revolutions are clear to every business, but the third and fourth revolutions are happening around us now, and are far more difficult to see clearly.